paldepind/union-type/README.md

 var favoriteShape = person[2];
 ```

-Using the destructuring assignment in ECMAScript 6 it is possible to very
+Using the destructuring assignment in ECMAScript 6 it is possible to
-consicely extract all fields of a type.
+concisely extract all fields of a type.

 ```javascript
 var [name, age, favoriteShape] = person;